6 tips for beginners: facilitating an agile retrospective

 • What is your high- or lowlight from last week?

-• On a scale from 0 for bad to 10 for super - how are you feeling right now?
+• On a scale of 0 for bad to 10 for great - how are you feeling right now?

 Otherwise, there are of course various check-in generatorsto inspire you.